netbek/dw-analytics/docs/prefect.md

     ./scripts/open.sh prefect-server
     ```

+## CLI

+The Prefect CLI container has 2 CLIs for interacting with Prefect:

+- `prefect`: the entire Prefect CLI
+- `cli prefect`: a supplementary CLI that provides convenience commands for using Prefect

+To explore:

+1. Log into the Docker container:

+    ```shell
+    docker compose exec prefect-cli bash
+    ```

+2. View the list of available commands:

+    ```shell
+    prefect --help
+    cli prefect --help
+    ```

 ## Flows and tasks

 Flows exist as Python functions and flow entities.
 Python functions are stored in `./projects/<PROJECT_NAME>/flows`, and the flow entities are stored in the Prefect database.